top of page

 This balance between oxygen delivery and oxygen consumption by our muscles is known as muscle oxygen saturation.

-Compression wear can actually assist your body in this process, as it is designed to increase the levels of oxygen your muscles receive through improved blood flow.
+Compression gear can actually assist your body in this process, as it is designed to increase the levels of oxygen your muscles receive through improved blood flow.

 Improved muscle oxygenation can help athletes perform at a higher level.